News

 -

-The paper ‘Similarity-Based Assessment of Computational Reproducibility in Jupyter Notebooks’ by A S M Shahadat Hossain, Colin Brown, David Koop, and Tanu Malik got accepted at the ACM Conference on Reproducibility and Replicability (ACM REP ’25).
-Shahadat will present the paper in Vancouver, Canada.
+June 23, 2025 - The paper ‘Similarity-Based Assessment of Computational Reproducibility in Jupyter Notebooks’ by A S M Shahadat Hossain, Colin Brown, David Koop, and Tanu Malik got accepted at the 2025 ACM Conference on Reproducibility and Replicability (ACM REP ‘25), Vancouver, Canada.

 -